syedfardeenjeelani/Fyle-Internship-Assignment/README.md

+**Important Note:** If you are checking the website on the browser's inspect mode and then making it responsive, please reload the page once.
+One of the images changes its size on reload because the media queries were not working on it for some reason.

 # Fyle Web Developer Assignment

 This repository contains the code for the homepage of a small website, developed as part of the Fyle Web Developer Assignment.